David13590/docker-compose-MQTT/README.md

 ```
 String payload = String(sensor_name1) + ":" + String(dallasTemp1) + " " + String(sensor_name2) + ":" + String(dallasTemp2);
 ```
 The two last strings is the newly added second sensor.
 This string gets chopped up by the addMQTTtoDB container with the awk program.
-Thats why we add semicolons to the payload, to tell awk where to split the message.
-When adding to the DB, it assumes that every two strings is a name and temperature reading.
+Thats why we add semicolons and spaces to the payload, to tell awk where to split the message.
+When adding to the DB, it assumes that every space signals a new name and temperature reading.

-With two sensors the payload should print like this:
+With two sensors the payload should print like this.
+Note the space between the first temperature and second name:
 ```DS18B20_1:22.00 DS18B20_2:22.13```

 The awk program splits the message into seperate strings.
 It counts every space as a new string so: ```DS18B20_1:22.00``` is string 1 and ```DS18B20_2:22.13```is string 2.
 With that in mind.
 Now to the next step.